Health-Informatics-UoN/TeRSe/README.md

 - One version only
     - Similar to the above, version IDs are technically irrelevant, but are configurable for sanity.
     - This implementation does not implement a complete registry, so does not track and store tool version information - it just serves the only version of a tool as configured.
+- Secondary descriptors are not identified
+    - Similar to WorkflowHub, we care about the primary descriptor only.
+    - In practice this means the descriptors endpoint with relative paths ACTUALLY functions the same as the files endpoint with relative paths.
+This behaviour matches WorkflowHub.
+    - Also like WorkflowHub, making the above point true, relative paths are relative to the tool files root, NOT relative to the primary descriptor (which is technically what the spec requires)
+- The `/tests` endpoint is not implemented.
+    - It exists, but will always return an empty document with 200 OK.
+This behaviour matches WorkflowHub as far as I can tell.
+    - To support this additional configuration would be needed and it's not necessary for the use case that spawned this implementation.